dataminer-site/dataminer-site.github.io/_posts/2022-09-30-postgres-scanner.md

  * `overwrite` whether we should overwrite existing views in the target schema, default is `false`.
  * `filter_pushdown` whether filter predicates that DataMiner derives from the query should be forwarded to Postgres, defaults to `false`.
 See below for a discussion of what this parameter controls.

-The tables in the database are registered as views in DuckDB, you can list them with
+The tables in the database are registered as views in DataMiner, you can list them with
 ```sql
 PRAGMA show_tables;
 ```